Federated States of Micronesia

 • Pacific average

-Since 2008, FSM has received $52 million in development financing with a “principal” focus on either climate adaptation or mitigation.
-Over this same period, the country has seen $57 million in development financing with a “significant” focus on climate outcomes.
-Like other countries in COFA arrangements with the United States, the country has seen a marked rise in spending on climate initiatives since 2020, albeit from a low base.
-As a share of total ODF received by FSM, “principal” climate projects make up 4% of total spending, significantly below the regional average of 9%.
-Similarly, spending on “significant” climate projects in FSM makes up 3% of incoming funds, markedly below the regional average of 13%.
+Since 2008, FSM has received $119 million in development financing with a “principal” focus on either climate adaptation or mitigation.
+Over this same period, the country has seen $94 million in development financing with a “significant” focus on climate outcomes.
+Like other countries in COFA arrangements with the United States, FSM has seen a marked rise in spending on climate initiatives since 2020, albeit from a low base.
+As a share of total ODF received by FSM, “principal” climate projects made up 4% of total spending, significantly below the Pacific regional average of 8%.
+Similarly, spending on “significant” climate projects in FSM made up 5% of incoming funds, markedly under the regional average of 11%.

 Official development finance to Federated States of Micronesia, by policy goal Spent, share of total ODF